 The strategy for the DMSC data centre urgently needs to be revisited.
 The questions of what type of data centre and services is needed, its location, and resiliency of the strategy to different scenarios of future hardware trends need to be comprehensively considered before any further commitment to the COBIS data centre is undertaken.

 The DST group considered this when opting for a server room in COBIS and, provided DMSC could stay in COBIS, it is still judged to be the right strategy to have the server room in COBIS.
 However, DMSC cannot stay in COBIS and therefore the strategy for the server room needs to be developed jointly with that of finding a new office space for DMSC.
 Some locations we have been looking at have capacity to host a server room, others do not, and some locations are closer to the existing server room in COBIS than others.
 DMSC management is working on a dual strategy where we have the option to keep the server room in the COBIS building but also the option to move out if we find it suitable for us (see Section 2.5).
 It is doubtful that BII, which now leases the COBIS building, can commit to hosting our server room in the COBIS building for more than a limited number of years.
 Hence, we currently believe the least interruptive solution is one where we gradually can ramp down in the COBIS building while ramping up in a new place.
 An emerging trend that also needs to be considered is that of data centre hosting by a 3rd party, either commercially or non-profit, where all hardware is installed, hosted and maintained by an external corporation.

-yes.
-Jesper and Thomas need to write about this in the DMSC strategy paper.

-Visit EMBL in Hamburg and Cambridge.

-The data center location at this point will be relying on BII good will.
+In relation to this we also plan to learn from the experiences at EMBL where EMBL in the UK is handling data from some of the beamlines in Hamburg.
+Hence a setup similar to that of DMSC.

 Scope

 The scope of the Data systems and Technologies group (DST) is to provide the IT infrastructure for scientific computing at ESS.
 This scope covers the connectivity from the neutron instruments to a data center on the ESS site, storage and compute systems on site for data acquisition, live data reduction and live data analysis.
 It also covers connectivity between the data center on site in Lund to the data center in Copenhagen where systems should be available for post experimental processing and long-term storage.
 Also included is the systems required to support this infrastructure such as systems for deployment and provisioning, for INFOSEC and for integration with other ESS systems, with federated services in the PaN community and with EOSC.